-The Age of Responsible Capitalism and Responsible Investment
+The Age of Responsible Capital and Responsible Investment

 There is no doubt that we live in a fragile world.
-Environmental and social issues are becoming more entrenched and harder to ignore, whilst people everywhere are growing increasingly concerned for the future of our planet and for society's ability to function for the greater good of everyone.
+Environmental and social issues are becoming more entrenched and harder to ignore, whilst people everywhere are growing increasingly concerned for the future of the planet and for society's ability to function in the interest of everyone.